 In 2018 we plan to start training members of the Sawe community to develop their business ideas.
 This is not a loans programme but a programme where community members must invest their own money into their own project once they have completed the training.
 This is the first time we have delivered this training model

 Menstrual Hygiene Management

-In 2017/18, we will run a pilot programme with girls in primary and secondary schools, as well as with those outside of formal education, helping to increase awareness of menstrual hygiene and dispel myths associated with menstruation and reproductive health.
+In 2018, we are running a pilot programme with girls in two different primary schools, helping to increase awareness of menstrual hygiene and dispel myths associated with menstruation and reproductive health.